eightball270/CodingStudio-ComputerNetworkFundamentals/README.md

 [Project File Link](https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals/blob/main/Coding%20Studio%20-%20Static%20Routing.pkt)

 ## Telnet and SSH
-To remote a network device such as a router or switch from a PC/Laptop, it can be done using 2 methods, which are Telnet and SSH.
-Telnet and SSH are network protocols used to access remote devices.
-The difference between the two is that Telnet does not use data encryption, while SSH uses data encryption.
-Therefore, telnet is suitable for private networks, while SSH is suitable for public networks.
-The SSH used is SSH version 2, with a minimum rsa key requirement of 768 bits, here a configuration is made to generate an rsa key of 1024 bits.
-In order to be able to remote the switch device, configure the vlan1 interface by turning on and adding its ip address, then configure Telnet or SSH as well as the configuration on the router.
+To remotely access a network device such as a router or switch from a PC or laptop, there are two methods: Telnet and SSH.
+Both are network protocols used to access remote devices, but they differ in security.
+Telnet doesn't use data encryption, while SSH does.
+Therefore, Telnet is more suitable for private networks, whereas SSH is recommended for public networks.

+In this simulation, SSH version 2 is used, which requires a minimum RSA key size of 768 bits.
+Here, a 1024-bit RSA key is generated for better security.
+To enable remote access to the switch, the **Vlan1** interface must be configured by enabling it and assigning it an IP address.
+Then, configure either Telnet or SSH, just like the configuration on the router.

 ![Coding Studio - Telnet and SSH.png](https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals/blob/main/Coding%20Studio%20-%20Telnet%20and%20SSH.png)